 3. Shop around.
 Try to ask for quotes before deciding on a garage.

 4. After getting a quote, repair basic things like broken lamps, windscreen wipers or yourself.

 5. Many garages offer discounts for booking in advance.
 A month or two will be enough.

 Having a garage do your shaken for you shouldn’t cost you an arm and a leg and will usually be worth the convenience, especially if you work a regular Monday to Friday gig.
 If you really want to go as cheap as possible, check out our User-Shaken guide.

 You are here because garages in Japan are pillaging your wallets every time shaken time rolls around.
-Why do we pay the garages such large fees to do our shakens, when process really only takes a couple of hours and 60,000-70,000 yen?
+Why do we pay the garages such large fees to do our shakens, when the process really only takes a couple of hours and 60,000-70,000 yen?
 Even if there is nothing wrong with your vehicle, garages will often charge over 100,000 yen.
 That leaves their hourly rate enormously higher than most expats!
-So we are here to help you save your hard earned money and help drivers cut costs in Japan!
+So we are here to help you save your hard-earned money and help drivers cut costs in Japan!